Nebojša Novaković: Playing career

 Novaković joined Vasalunds IF in 1991 and played 33 league matches (19 goals) for the team in the 1991 and 1992 season.

 For the 1993 season, Novaković joined Djurgårdens IF and played 94 matches (46 goals) for the team between 1993 and 1997.

-In AIK, he made 104 league appearances, scored 27 goals, won Allsvenskan in 1998 and played in the Champions League's 1999–2000 season. during which he scored a memorable lob versus FC Barcelona.
+In AIK, he made 104 league appearances, scored 27 goals, won Allsvenskan in 1998 and played in the Champions League's 1999–2000 season, during which he scored a memorable lob versus FC Barcelona.

 Coaching career

 After his playing career he got the job as assistant manager in Väsby IK with Rikard Norling as manager.
-The club won the league two years in a row but didn't manage to win any of the promotion qualifications.
+The club won league two consecutive seasons but did not manage to win any of the promotion qualifications.
 After the 2003 season he returned to AIK to be assistant manager to Richard Money.
 Money later resigned from AIK and got replaced by Patrick Englund, who got sacked after the 2004 season.
 Novakovic followed AIK and the new manager Rikard Norling to Superettan in 2005 due to their regulation.
 AIK won Superettan and reached for second place in Allsvenskan 2006.
 In 2008 the club got the fifth place and were a disappointment to many supporters.
 Rikard Norling got sacked and Novakovic resigned because of it.
 A few months later Novakovic and AIK negotiated to get him a new role in the club but outside the training staff, but they didn't get an agreement.
 Novakovic said that he's a coach and will continue his career as one.

 On January 10, 2009 he became assistant manager to Patrick Walker in the Norwegian Tippeligaen club Sandefjord Fotball.

 On December 16, 2010 he returned to AIK and signed a 3-year contract with the club as assistant manager together with the new manager Andreas Alm.